shivamkendre1/shivamkendre1/README.md

 - 👋 Hi, I’m @shivamkendre
-- 👀 I’m interested in web developement
+- 👀 I’m interested in mern stack development
-- 🌱 I’m currently learning javascript reactjs and backend
+- 🌱 I’m currently learning javascript and the baackend devlopment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
 - - 😄 Pronouns: he/him
-- ⚡ Fun fact: .

 <!---
 shivamkendre1/shivamkendre1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.